CheckBox in Blazor TreeView Component

 }

-The Blazor TreeView component enables the ability to check specific nodes upon initial rendering or dynamically through the two-way binding provided by the CheckedNodes property.
-This property allows for the checkbox selection of nodes by passing in an array collection of node IDs as strings.
+The Blazor TreeView component enables checking specific nodes upon initial rendering or dynamically via the two-way bound CheckedNodes property.
+This property accepts an array of node IDs (as strings) to control checkbox selection.

 @using Syncfusion.Blazor.Navigations